tuffzsh/4pple-pls-ser0tonin/README.md

 # Important
 **WILL NOT WORK ON IOS 18.7.2+ SINCE PATCHED**

+**i will not develop any jailbreaks after this one. so yeah. dont update ur 4pple device if u wanna get it xDDD**

 Copyright (c) 2026 [tuffzsh].
 All rights reserved.

 Fork for personal use only.
 No redistribution, modification, or commercial use without explicit permission.
 Just ask me first.
 I'm nice. :(